ethereum-optimism/optimism/specs/derivation.md

 >
 > This makes sense, but is in conflict with how the [L2 chain inception][g-l2-chain-inception] is currently determined,
 > which is via the L2 output oracle deployment & upgrades.

-# TODO

-- explain how deposits are included